gabrielweyer/gabrielweyer.github.io/_posts/2014-04-27-the-good-the-bad-and-the-ugly-of-password-practices.md

 - [proper use of HTTPS][proper-tls]
 - [reset password feature][reset-password]

 Due to the [Heartbleed][heartbleed] vulnerability I decided to change some of my passwords recently.
 To my surprise many well known services impose some strong restrictions on the passwords users can set.
 Shall we get started?
-The offenders are ordered from worst ones to the most benign ones.
+The offenders are ordered from worst ones to the most benign ones.<!--more-->

 ## The ugly